-1. Name, address, telephone number, and signature of appellant: Name: Physical Address: E-mail Address: Telephone Number: Signature: Representative capacity (if applicable): Attach copy of Nevada Division of Environmental Protection final decision, such as permit of notice of alleged violation, being appealed.
-3. Specify grounds of appeal: (check all that apply) Final decision in violation of constitutional or statutory provision; Final decision made upon unlawful procedure; Final decision was affected by other error of law; Final decision was clearly erroneous in view of the reliable, probative and substantial evidence on the whole record; Final decision was arbitrary or capricious or characterized by abuse of discretion; 4.
-For each ground of appeal checked above, please list the constitutional, Nevada Revised Statute (NRS), and/or Nevada Administrative Code (NAC) provision allegedly violated.
-Also list the statutes and/or or regulations that give the State Environmental Commission jurisdiction to hear the appeal.
+1. Nam e, address, telephone number, and signature of appellant: Name: Physical l Address: E-mail A Address: Telepho one Number: Signatu re: Represe entative capacity (if applicable): ach copy of Nevada Division of Environmental Protection final decision, such as permit ce of alleged violation, being appealed.
+3. Spec cify grounds of appeal: (check all that apply) Final decision in violation of constitutional or statutory provision; Final decision made upon unlawful procedure; Final decision was affected by other error of law; Final decision was clearly erroneous in view of the reliable, probative and substantial evidence on the whole record; Final decision was arbitrary or capricious or characterized by abuse of discretion; Statute each ground of appeal checked above, please list the constitutional, Nevada Revised (NRS), and/or Nevada Administrative Code (NAC) provision allegedly violated.
+Also statutes and/or or regulations that give the State Environmental Commission tion to hear the appeal.

-For each ground of appeal checked above, provide a brief and concise statement of facts which provide the basis for the appeal. of the Date of Request:

-Send Form to: Executive Secretary, State Environmental Commission, 901 South Stewart Street, Suite 4001, Carson City, NV 89701
+5. For each ground of appeal checked above, provide a brief and concise statement of the facts which provide the basis for the appeal.
+Date of Request: Supporting Documents After signing and submitting this form (below), attach the permit or notice of alleged violation that you are appealing directly to your email message.
+Include other supporting documents as needed.
+Send form to: Executive Secretary, State Environmental Commission, 901 South Stewart Street, Suite 4001, Carson City, NV 89701

-FORM #4
+Form #4